 There are several international flights arriving directly in Turku Airport.
 The airport is 8 kilometres from the city centre, which can be reached by taxi (approximately €20) or by local bus number 1 (3€).
 If your arrival time to Turku Airport is after the last bus and there is no taxi to be found, you can order one by using the service phone which is located near the exit on the arrivals level of the terminal.

 It is also quite convenient to arrive in Helsinki-Vantaa Airport.
-There are long distance bus connections leaving approximately every hour from the airport to Turku.
+There are long distance bus connections and a train connection leaving approximately every hour from the airport to Turku.
 The traveling time between Helsinki-Vantaa airport and the Turku bus station is about two and a half hours.

 The national long distance bus service Matkahuolto departs from local bus stations all throughout Finland and also from Helsinki-Vantaa airport.
 The final stop in Turku for long distance buses is at the Turku Bus Station (linja-autoasema) which is located at the city centre.